lopezdsr/sql-query/jdbc.md

 The driver does not implement full JDBC-compliant functionality, but only the parts of the API that are most commonly used by clients.
 The following functionality is explicitly tested:

-- Retrieving query results with the following primitive SQL types: STRING/VARCHAR, INTEGER, LONG, FLOAT, DOUBLE, DECIMAL, DATE, TIME, TIMESTAMP.
-Time information that doesn't encode a timezone will be handled as UTC.
+- Retrieving query results with the following primitive SQL types: STRING/VARCHAR, INTEGER, LONG, FLOAT, DOUBLE, DECIMAL, DATE, TIME, TIMESTAMP. `TIMESTAMP` columns are handled as UTC.
 - Inspecting result columns and types via the JDBC ResultSetMetaData interface.
 - Running DDL statements `CREATE/DROP TABLE` to manage objects in the [{{site.data.keyword.sqlquery_short}} catalog](/docs/sql-query?topic=sql-query-hivemetastore).
 - Accessing a list of tables and table columns via the JDBC DatabaseMetaData interface.
 The schema information is retrieved from the {{site.data.keyword.sqlquery_short}} catalog.